-Asphalt is a temperature-sensitive material, when the temperature rises or falls, its viscosity changes greatly.
-Therefore, Therefore, the ultrasonic simulation of asphalt should pay attention to the influence of asphalt viscosity on the simulation results, and the ultrasonic cavitation intensity is reflected by the volume fraction of cavitation bubbles, so two more The group control simulation is the ultrasonic cavitation simulation of crumb rubber modified asphalt with viscosities of 0.4 Pa·s and 0.8 Pa·s respectively.
+Asphalt is a temperature-sensitive material when the temperature rises or falls, its viscosity changes greatly.
+Therefore, Therefore, the ultrasonic simulation of asphalt should pay attention to the influence of asphalt viscosity on the simulation results, and the ultrasonic cavitation intensity is reflected by the volume fraction of cavitation bubbles, so two more.
+The group control simulation is the ultrasonic cavitation simulation of crumb rubber modified asphalt with viscosities of 0.4 Pa·s and 0.8 Pa·s respectively.
 The points of volume fraction change of cavitation bubbles obtained by ultrasonic cavitation simulation of crumb rubber modified asphalt of three viscosities are shown in Fig.7.
-It can be seen from the figure that the volume fraction of cavitation bubbles in the three groups of experiments is constantly rising, and there is a process of rising first and then falling in a cycle, and the volume fraction of cavitation of step 200, the volume fraction of cavitation bubbles in the asphalt system with a viscosity of 0.8 Pa·s rises faster than the volume fraction of cavitation bubbles in the asphalt systems, but its cavitation bubbles volume fraction also begins to decrease first, therefore, the cavitation bubbles volume fraction of the asphalt system with a viscosity of 0.8 Pa $\cdot$ s between 470 and 670 steps is lower.
-As the next cycle progresses, the cavitation bubbles volume fraction of the asphalt system with a viscosity of 0.8 Pa $\cdot$ s will increase again and continue to be higher than that of the other two viscosity asphalt systems, indicating that molten asphalt with a viscosity of 0.8 Pa $\cdot$ s is more conducive to ultrasonic cavitation in the process of ultrasonic powder modification of asphalt.
+It can be seen from the figure that the volume fraction of cavitation bubbles in the three groups of experiments is constantly rising, and there is a process of rising first and then falling in a cycle, and the volume fraction of cavitation bubbles with viscosity of 0.4 Pa·s and 1.2 Pa·s is the same in these three cycles.
+From the beginning of step 200, the volume fraction of cavitation bubbles in the asphalt system with a viscosity of 0.8 Pa·s rises faster than the volume fraction of cavitation bubbles of the other two viscosity asphalt systems, but its cavitation bubble volume fraction also begins to decrease first, therefore, the cavitation bubbles volume fraction of the asphalt system with a viscosity of 0.8 Pa·s between 470 and 670 steps is lower.
+As the next cycle progresses, the cavitation bubbles volume fraction of the asphalt system with a viscosity of 0.8 Pa·s will increase again and continue to be higher than that of the other two viscosity asphalt systems, indicating that molten asphalt with a viscosity of 0.8 Pa·s is more conducive to ultrasonic cavitation in the process of ultrasonic powder modification of asphalt.